dotlang/language/doc/RFE.md

 Let's say import gives us a binding with everything that the module has.
 We can then use `.x` to access inside bindings or `..X` to access inside types.
 `Module1..X..Y` means type Y defined inside struct type X defined in some module.
+Proposal:
+- Ban type inside struct
+- Import gives you the decl inside the module but not types
+- For types use a different notation.

 ? - Fix import section, remove `*` and multiple impotrs

-? - If we use `import1` keyword, can we import a struct defined locally?
+? - If we use `import` keyword, can we import a struct defined locally?